bloxster/erigon-doc/docs/source/getting_started.rst

 Getting started
 ===============

-This page explains how to set up Erigon and execute some basic tasks using the command line tools.
 In order to use Erigon, the software must first be installed.
 There are several ways Erigon can be installed depending on the operating system and the user's choice of installation method, for example using a package manager, container or building from source.
-Instructions for installing Geth can be found on the "Installing Erigon" section.

 System Requirements
 --------------------